-De Blasio is skeptical of Cuomo’s LaGuardia AirTrain project
+LaGuardia AirTrain plan may not improve travel time, de Blasio says - amNewYork

 The Port Authority project, championed by the governor, would bring an AirTrain running from Willets Point, Queens, to LaGuardia.
 It would be supported by a to-be-built, three-station complex at Willets Point that would serve as a joint stop for the No. 7 train, LIRR and the AirTrain.

 The mayor’s comments come three days after the Port Authority awarded a $14.6 million contract to Parsons Brinckerhoff to prepare initial designs.
-The total project is estimated to cost $1.5 billion and will provide 30-minute travel times to the airport from Penn Station or Grand Central, Cuomo has guaranteed.
+The total project is estimated to cost $1.5 billion and will provide 30-minute travel times to the airport from Penn Station or Grand Central Terminal, Cuomo has guaranteed.

 Some critics of the proposal have argued that current options like the M60 bus would offer faster commutes to the airport.
 Others fear an AirTrain stop at Willets Point would overburden already packed No. 7 trains.
 Earlier this year, a Port Authority commissioner said the AirTrain idea was among “the most ill-conceived projects that I’ve experienced in government.”